The Seljuk Han of Anatolia

 plaque on the portal.

-The mysterious mason "runes" and the "crying" lions confer to this han a distinctive decorative signature with charming appeal.
+The mysterious mason "runes" and the "crying" lions confer to this han a distinctive and appealing decorative signature..

 Overall area: 2,000 m2